w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 # Data fabric

-“vision for data management [...] that seamlessly connects different clouds, whether they are private, public, or hybrid environments.”
+"vision for data management [...] that seamlessly connects different clouds, whether they are private, public, or hybrid environments."
 (2016)

 Frictionless access and sharing of data in a distributed data environment